 Dementia is a progressive disease.
 This means it gets worse over time.
 Symptoms differ for each person, but there are 3 basic stages.
 Each may last from months to years:

-In the early stage, a person may seem forgetful, confused, or have changes in behavior.
+Early stage.
+A person may seem forgetful, confused, or have changes in behavior.
 However, he or she may still be able to handle most tasks without help.

-In the middle stage, more and more help is needed with daily tasks.
+Middle stage.
+More and more help is needed with daily tasks.
 A person may have trouble recognizing friends and family members, wander, or get lost in familiar places.
 He or she may also become restless or moody.

-In the late stage, Alzheimer’s can cause severe problems with memory, judgment, and other skills.
+Late stage.
+Dementia can cause severe problems with memory, judgment, and other skills.
 Help is needed with nearly every aspect of daily life.

-At present, there’s no cure for dementia.
+Right now, there’s no cure for dementia.
 But with proper care, many people can live comfortably for years:

 Medicines are a key part of treatment.
 Some types can help slow the progression of symptoms, such as memory loss.
 Others can help ease mood, behavior, and sleep problems.
 These medicines work for some people but not all.